 Sacred Valley Tour is one of the unmissable tours in Cusco.

 The tour service is unique and exclusive to Encuentros Peru Adventure.
 We ensure that you discover and know the Sacred Valley by sharing pleasant moments with the Andean community.
 At the same time you also get to know the legacy of our ancestors while touring some of the archaeological complex.

 Cusco Hotel Transfer

 We will be picking you up from your hotel in Cusco at 0800 in the morning.
 Driving through the scenic route, we will reach Pisac.
 It is home to the weekend flea market and an archaeological complex that nestles on a hill top.
-The archaeological complex is massive and is second just to Machu Picchu.
+The Inca ruins are massive and is second just to Machu Picchu.

 Each one was built using the finest carved pink granite stones.
 The Sun temple is something that will capture your attention as you will be walking into the complex.
 The view of the valley below is simply stunning.